How do you fix an iPhone that won’t start?

 This is what’s probably happening to you if your iPod Touch or iPhone fails to start.
+It can be an iOS issue or some form of deadlock within the operating system.

 Using the iPod Recovery Mode helped me!